The best meal kit delivery services for 2020

 With the prospects of heading to the grocery store growing less attractive by the day, a meal kit service just may be a fitting solution for healthy home-cooked meals during the current coronavirus crisis.
 What follows is our pre-virus round-up of meal kit services.
 Freshly, Blue Apron, Sun Basket, Every Plate and Gobble are all currently offering deals for new customers.

-Looking for the best meal kit delivery service in 2020?
-It seems like the variety of options, for healthy eating and convenience, gets bigger with each passing month.
-But knowing the differences between all the options will help you make the best possible choices for your home meal kit needs.
+If you are looking for the best meal kit delivery service in 2020, it seems like the variety of options for healthy eating and convenience gets bigger with each passing month.
+To find the best possible options for your home meal kit needs, knowing the differences between all the options will help you make the best decision when it comes to selecting a meal kit subscription.

 I once met one of the founders of Blue Apron, whose delivery box I'd become familiar with, thanks to the denizens of my apartment building.
 I mentioned that I thought the Blue Apron service sounded like a cool idea, but inundated him with a litany of reasons why such a thing didn't apply to me: I work in an industry where tasty meals are often provided, I'm rarely home, I'm culinary school-trained and so on.
 His counterargument was flawless: "Can I send you a free box?"
 I mean, duh.